 Overall, there are no big frauds in French Polynesia.
 Some believe this is because the place is super expensive; hence, visitors do not need to overcharge.

 Is Bora Bora in the US?

 Bora Bora, the pearl of the Pacific, is not a part of the United States.
 Bora Bora is in the Pacific Ocean between Australia and South America.
 As a result, it is also not a part of these nations.
 It is, nevertheless, a part of French Polynesia.

 The term Pora Pora means “the firstborn.”
-This indicates that the island is exceedingly ancient, maybe around seven million years old.
+This indicates that the island is ancient, maybe around seven million years old.
 However, the island was first found in 1722 by Dutch admiral Jacob Roggeveen.